twohaa/HTML_CSS_JS_Resume_1/README.md

-# A Personal Resounsive CV by HTML, CSS & JS
+# A Personal Responsive CV by HTML, CSS & JS